 I really wanted to make this anime filler arc a part of my One Piece journey, even though I'm reading the manga.
 This is technically still a part of the Sky Island Saga, but we're giving it it's own section because, I don't know, it's an excuse to embed another one of the openings.

-A part of the reason for that is because One Piece is pretty infamous for having really slow pacing, but also really bad filler in the Toei adaptation.
+A part of the reason for that is because One Piece is pretty infamous for having really slow pacing at times, but also really bad filler in the Toei adaptation.
 So, why is this considered the exception?

 I'm a bit old-fashioned in that I can appreciate episodic detours, it's something that I miss from TV these days.
 But the thing is, in an anime adaptation specifically, it's entirely reasonable to not enjoy the story coming to a complete halt in order to make way for fanfiction written by some nameless executive.